potix/gobitflyer/README.md

 # gobitflyer
-bitFlyer Lightning api library written by go lang
+The bitFlyer Lightning api library which written by golang.